inevolin/CryptoPredicted/README.md

 ```
 6. Restart all producers, consumers and node workers.

 Note: depending on how quick you execute this process, you might experience data loss.
 So try to execute everything as quickly as possible to minimize its effects.
-It's also not clearly documented how mongorestore handles duplicate key exceptions, it "may" not even be necessary to shut down all modules prior to migrating the data.
+It's also not clearly documented how mongorestore handles duplicate key exceptions, it "may" not even be necessary to shut down all modules (and/or dropping the database in step 4) prior to migrating the data.